Through the Keyhole: International broadcast

-In 2015, the Dutch SBS6 channel broadcast the Dutch version, called Met de deur in huis, hosted by Kees Tol.
+In 2016, the Dutch SBS6 channel broadcast the Dutch version, called Met de deur in huis, hosted by Kees Tol.
 In this show, comedian Tineke Schouten visits the houses of Dutch celebrities.
 The panel (Maik de Boer, Patty Brard and Ruben van der Meer) have to guess whose house she is in.
-In 2016, a second series aired on SBS6.
+In the same year, a second series aired on SBS6.